-In December 2021, the Nonprofit Association of Washington launched a survey to assess the nonprofit experience with government contracting.
+In December 2021, Washington Nonprofits launched a survey to assess the nonprofit experience with government contracting.
 Survey respondents were asked to identify challenges they've experienced, prioritize the challenges they want addressed, describe any positive experiences they have had with government contracting, and identify policy solutions they would like to see.